How to Unblock a Shower Drain Without Chemicals

 Step 2: Prepare the Drain

-Pour one cup of baking soda down the drain, followed by one cup white vinegar.
-Then cover this drain immediately with a towel or a towel to ensure that the reaction doesn’t fizz out of control!
+Put one cup baking soda in the sink followed by a cups of vinegar.
+Then cover your drain immediately with a cloth or a towel to ensure that the reaction doesn’t fizz out of control!

 Step 4: Wait

-Remove the cover carefully and flush with boiling water.
-This should help clear all debris remaining and help ensure that your water is flowing smoothly again.
+Remove the cover carefully and flush the water with boiling.
+This should clear any debris that remains and get your water flowing smoothly again.

 Method 2: Wire Hanger